groupdocs-metadata/GroupDocs.Metadata-Products/english/metadata/net/edit/otc.md

     enable: true
     title: "About GroupDocs.Metadata for .NET API"
     content: |
-        [GroupDocs.Metadata for .NET](https://products.groupdocs.com/metadata/net) offers an advanced set of metadata management features, allowing developers to easily read, dcm, delete, find, compare, replace and export metadata information from images and document formats without using any external software.
+        [GroupDocs.Metadata for .NET](https://products.groupdocs.com/metadata/net) offers an advanced set of metadata management features, allowing developers to easily read, bmp, delete, find, compare, replace and export metadata information from images and document formats without using any external software.
 Use metadata manipulation API to edit metadata details from PDF, Microsoft Office Word, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, AutoCAD, Archive and Multimedia file formats along with the support for working with many other metadata processing features.

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Updating TTF Metadata in C#"
+    title_left: "Steps for Updating OTC Metadata in C#"
     content_left: |
-        [GroupDocs.Metadata](https://products.groupdocs.com/metadata/net) makes it easy for .NET developers to edit and edit metadata information from TTF files from within their applications by implementing a few easy steps.
+        [GroupDocs.Metadata](https://products.groupdocs.com/metadata/net) makes it easy for .NET developers to edit and edit metadata information from OTC files from within their applications by implementing a few easy steps.

-        *   Load TTF file via an instance of Metadata class.
+        *   Load OTC file via an instance of Metadata class.
         *   Specify a predicate that will be used to filter desired metadata properties.
         *   Pass the predicate and the new value to the UpdateProperties method.
-        *   Save the changes to disc in DCM format.
+        *   Save the changes to disc in BMP format.

     title_right: "System Requirements"
     content_right: |